Registering in a school that does not operate an application procedure?

-Registering in a school that operates an application procedure?
+Registering for 1A, in a school that operates an application procedure?

 Go to inschrijveninbrussel.be.
 Put your child's name down and register your schools of choice.

-You will receive a place allocation notification.
-The place allocation notification will tell you whether your child has a place in a school of your choice.
-Go to the school between 13 March and 2 April 2019.
+You will receive an assignment message on 12 May.
+This message will tell you whether your child has a place in a school of your choice.
+Contact the school between 13 May and 7 June 2022.

-What if you fail to present your documents on time?
+What if you fail to present your documents to the school on time?
 In that case your child will not be given a priority place.
 Its application will remain valid but it won't be listed in the priority category.